-If the "sensor mode" weighing type is active, and the "FCUT" command has been used to define a frequency limit, see Activating and defining the fixed filter (page 18), the ambient condition settings for the "sensor mode" will not take effect.
+Note: If the "sensor mode" weighing type is active, and the "FCUT" command has been used to define a frequency limit (Section 3.4.4), the ambient condition settings for the "sensor mode" will not take effect.
 In this case, the weigh signal is processed by the fixed filter.